crossplatformkorea/crossplatformkorea.com/docs/community/communication.md

 ---
-id: community
+id: communication
-title: Community
+title: Communication
-sidebar_label: Community
+sidebar_label: Communication
 ---

 The main channel covered by the community is [Slack](https://slack.com).